sheelis/cnc-spindle-light/README.md

 # Circular LED strip PCB for CNC spindle light

-This is a PCB and spindle attachment design and software to light up the CNC workpiece from all sides in any color or sequence desired.
+This is a PCB and spindle attachment design and software to light up the CNC workpiece from all sides in any color or sequence desired (as long as you can program it to).
+The LED control is done by FastLED library, so it's not too hard to create your own sequences.

 There is also an option to insert 2 lasers at 90* difference from each other in order to produce a cross shape on XY plane exactly where the tool will touch the work piece.
 Lasers have their own connectors and on/off switch on the PCB.
 There is also a provision for attaching the the Z probe to the pcb, but it is only tested on my own DIY CNC.